DallanQ/dominion/QA.md

 [rules-clarification-thief](https://boardgamegeek.com/thread/1177836/rules-clarification-thief)

 [throne-room](https://boardgamegeek.com/thread/538381/throne-room)

 [market](https://boardgamegeek.com/thread/381164/market)

+> If I have a card in my hand that grants +1 Buy, +1 Action, and +1 Coin, can I keep it in my hand without playing it and still receive the +1 Coin to spend?

+No, you only get the +1 Coin if the card is played.
+Since it also provides +1 Action, there's no reason not to play it.

 [cost-comparison](https://boardgamegeek.com/thread/2031453/cost-comparison)

+> How can we compare Overlord to Copper?

+Overlord is versatile, mimicking any Action card costing up to 5, while Copper consistently gives +1 Coin.
+Copper is useful early but weakens over time.
+Overlord’s 8 Debt cost delays other buys, but its flexibility makes it valuable throughout the game.

 [adventurer-and-kings-court-plus-mountebank-quick-q](https://boardgamegeek.com/thread/1370955/adventurer-and-kings-court-plus-mountebank-quick-q)

+> With Adventurer, if the deck is finished before the players finds the two treasures (1 or 2 still to get), does shuffle the discard pile, put it back as deck, and keep looking for the two treasures?

+Yes, with Adventurer, if the deck runs out before finding two Treasure cards, you shuffle the discard pile to form a new deck and continue revealing cards until you find two Treasures.

+> Suppose player plays King's court (x3 an action), he then plays another King's court, then he plays a Mountebank.
+Do the opponents have to take nine curses (if they do not possess a curse in hand)?

+No, opponents do not take nine Curses.
+When you play King’s Court on another King’s Court and then on Mountebank

 [draw-plus-1-action-and-use-it](https://boardgamegeek.com/thread/3216861/draw-plus-1-action-and-use-it)

 [when-curses-run-out-how-does-witch-resolve](https://boardgamegeek.com/thread/366389/when-curses-run-out-how-does-witch-resolve)

+> If the Curse pile runs out, do Witch cards lose their attack ability and simply provide +2 cards to the player, and if so, are remaining Curses distributed in player order starting with the player to the left?

+Yes, once the Curse pile is empty, Witch only provides +2 cards.
+If the Curse pile runs out mid-play (for example, if multiple players would gain a Curse in turn order), Any remaining Curses are distributed in player order starting with the player to the left.

 [can-i-remodel-a-curse](https://boardgamegeek.com/thread/647797/can-i-remodel-a-curse)

+> If someone plays a card that allows them to trash a card from their hand, can they trash a Curse to gain 2 coins and then use those coins to buy a Moat?

+Yes, if a card allows you to trash a card from your hand, you can trash a Curse to gain 2 coins, which you can then use to buy a Moat.

 [new-player-question-about-throne-room](https://boardgamegeek.com/thread/373173/new-player-question-about-throne-room)

+> After you have played a Throne Room card, does it cost you 'another' action, to play the action care that will be doubled?

+No. You use an action to play the Throne Room.
+Part of executing the Throne Room action is playing another card (twice).

 [triple-throne-room](https://boardgamegeek.com/thread/355654/triple-throne-room)

+> What happens if I play three Throne Room cards in a row?

+When you play three Throne Room cards in a row, you first play the first Throne Room, using it to play the second Throne Room twice.
+This allows you to play the second Throne Room, which then lets you play the third Throne Room twice.
+In total, you will have played three Throne Room cards, and you'll end up executing the effects of each one in succession.
+The process continues as long as you have Throne Rooms to play, following the same principle each time.

 [why-are-there-so-many-copper-cards](https://boardgamegeek.com/thread/989023/why-are-there-so-many-copper-cards)

+> In a 2-player game of Dominion, I noticed there were only 14 Copper cards in play.
+Is that normal, and are you supposed to buy Copper cards, considering they cost 0?

+In a standard game, each player starts with 7 Copper cards, so in a 2-player game, there should be 14 Copper cards in total.
+You don't buy Copper cards since they cost 0, and you typically won't see additional Coppers in play unless players gain them through specific cards or effects.

 [how-do-you-use-gardens](https://boardgamegeek.com/thread/714557/how-do-you-use-gardens)

+> In the setup for Dominion, do you decide to use Gardens separately, or is it included when selecting the 10 Kingdom cards?

+You can include Gardens as one of the 10 Kingdom cards when setting up the game, or you can choose to use it separately based on your preference.

 [when-to-include-garden-vineyard](https://boardgamegeek.com/thread/612343/when-to-include-garden-vineyard)

+> Should Vineyard or Gardens be included in the random draw for the supply deck in Dominion, or should they always be available?

+Vineyard and Gardens can be included in the random draw for the supply deck as part of your Kingdom card selection.
+They are not required to be available all the time, so it’s up to your preference or the rules of the specific game you’re playing.

 [trade-route](https://boardgamegeek.com/thread/755735/trade-route)

+> In a normal Prosperity game with Estates, Duchies, Provinces, and Colonies, is a Throne Room (TR) card at most worth 4 coins, and in a 4-player game averaging only 1 coin per TR map, does this make it a weak card?

+Yes, in a Prosperity game with those victory cards, a Throne Room can effectively be worth a maximum of 4 coins when playing a card like Colony or Province.
+However, its strength depends on the Action cards you can use it with.
+If you're averaging only 1 coin per TR map in a 4-player game, it may seem less powerful, but TR can still be very strong when combined with high-value Action cards or cards that allow for multiple plays or additional effects.

 [note-taking](https://boardgamegeek.com/thread/411449/note-taking)

 [playing-the-cards-as-written](https://boardgamegeek.com/thread/351068/playing-the-cards-as-written)

+> Is the intention for Action cards in Dominion, like Spy, to resolve in the order written on the card, meaning you draw a card first and then look at the top card of your deck?

+You do in fact resolve instructions in the order they appear on cards.
+With Spy, you draw before looking.

+> Does Bureaucrat affect Curses in opponents' hands?

+Bureaucrat, it does not affect Curses in your opponents' hands; it only allows you to gain a Silver and forces them to reveal a Victory card from their hand, which can be a Curse.

 [posted-dominion-hinterlands-kingdom-card-descripti](https://boardgamegeek.com/thread/719447/posted-dominion-hinterlands-kingdom-card-descripti)

 [militia-rules-action-or-coin-or-both](https://boardgamegeek.com/thread/451474/militia-rules-action-or-coin-or-both)

+> When playing the Militia card, do you receive both the attack effect and the +2 coins, or do you have to choose between them?

+When you play the Militia card, you receive both the attack effect and the +2 coins.
+You don't have to choose; you get the full benefits of the card.

 [exiled-border-village](https://boardgamegeek.com/thread/2841548/exiled-border-village)

 [how-to-i-calculate-curse-cards](https://boardgamegeek.com/thread/917771/how-to-i-calculate-curse-cards)

+> Are Curse cards in Dominion literally just worth minus 1 Victory Point, or do they count as minus 1 Victory Card?

+Curse cards are worth minus 1 Victory Point each.

 [question-about-teacherfrom-adventures](https://boardgamegeek.com/thread/1363364/question-about-teacherfrom-adventures)

+> Can you put the tokens given out by Teachers on empty supply piles?

+No, you cannot place tokens given out by Teachers on empty supply piles.

 [multiple-possessions-going-on-at-once](https://boardgamegeek.com/thread/2215549/multiple-possessions-going-on-at-once)

+>

 [question-on-when-you-can-use-actions](https://boardgamegeek.com/thread/1289359/question-on-when-you-can-use-actions)